Selling the script

 a) Shopped Around

-Dan O'Bannon and Ron Shusett took the script around and people read it, they had a number of deals offered, most of them were not quite good enough to make the movie although they were all very attractive.
+Dan O'Bannon and Ron Shusett took the script around and people read it, their reactions began to come back and their attention seemed to focus on the chestburster scene.
+They would tell Dan ‘That’s your Psycho shower scene.’
+They had a number of deals offered, most of them were not quite good enough to make the movie although they were all very attractive.

 Kaleidoscope, a New York based company that produced featurettes and trailer and would later co-producer The Amityville Horror made serious overtures to O'Bannon and Shusett but as soon as they sent them a contract, they got obnoxious changing their offer and O'Bannon and Shusette decided not to do business with them